mobizt/FirebaseClient/README.md

 For new `Firebase` users, please read the [Project Preparation and Setup](#project-preparation-and-setup) section for preparing the Firebase project.

-For new library user that the project was setup and prepared, see the [bare minimun examples](/examples/BareMinimum/) to start using this library with minimum code that requires by this library.
+For new library user that the project was setup and prepared, see the [bare minimun examples](/examples/BareMinimum/) to start using this library with minimum code that is required by this library.

 For more examples, please click [here](/examples/).

 ### Working Principle

-This library can be used in two modes i.e. async mode and await or sinc mode.
+This library can be used in two modes i.e. async mode and await or sync mode.

-With async mode, the task will store in the FIFO queue.
-The result of the running task can be obtained via the callback function or the proxy object that assign when calling the functions.
+With async mode, the task will be stored in the FIFO queue.
+The result of the running task can be obtained via the callback function or the proxy object that is assigned when calling the functions.

 The `AsyncClientClass` is the proxy class that provides the queue for async tasks and also the information of task process when working in await or sync mode.